Michael-Santos/CambridgeDictionary/README.md

  - [?]
 Setup a simple CI/CD mechanism on Github - (It's only building when something is pushed to master branch at the moment)
  - [ ] Unit Tests

 # Nuget
 The lib is finally available on Nuget: https://www.nuget.org/packages/MrBroccoli.CambridgeDictionary.Cli

 # Setup

 ## DI

-You can set the lib to your DI container collection as follow and then pass the ```ICambridgeDictionaryCli``` interface in the constructor of your services
+You can setup the lib in your DI container as follow and then pass the ```ICambridgeDictionaryCli``` interface in the constructor of your services

 ```C#
 using CambridgeDictionary.Cli.Extensions;